 What You Need to Know About Website Navigation

-When you’re looking at creating a truly usable, functional and elegant navigation system, you’ll find that to start, you are not offering increasingly more options; rather you’re narrowing them!
-Many people believe that good service comes with more choices, but in regards to navigation options, the fewer choices you initially offer, the better.
+When looking at creating a truly usable, functional, and elegant website navigation system, you find that to start, you do not offer increasingly more options.
+Rather you narrow them!
+Many people believe that good service comes with more choices.
+In regards to navigation options, the fewer choices you initially offer, the better.

-Essentially, the choices can be limited at first, if only they end up taking the end user to the place where they need to go.
+Essentially, the choices can be limited at first.
+If only they end up taking the end-user to where they need to go.
 To truly get the most out of your website, there are two steps that you need to consider.
 First, you need to choose the type of navigation menu that is required.
 Then second, you need to create it.

-Do you understand the difference between a primary and a secondary navigation model?
+Do you understand the difference between a primary & secondary navigation model?

-These words are thrown around quite frequently, but truly understanding what these words mean can be a little tricky.
+These words are thrown around quite frequently.
+Truly understanding what these words mean can be a little tricky.
 A primary model is also referred to as a traditional model.
-In this model, the user will hover the mouse over the categories or click to select and browse.
-A secondary model is also called an alternate navigation model, and it tends to to be more open ended and intuitive.
+In this model, the user hovers the mouse over the categories, clicks to select, and browses.
+A secondary model, also called an alternate navigation model, tends to be more open-ended and intuitive.

 Starting with the least to most complicated, types of navigation systems include: